RAFIRE-ESSE/ARIEL-DATA-CHALLENGE---RECONSTRUCTING-ATMOSPHERIC-PARAMETERS-OF-EXOPLANET/README.md

 # ARIEL 2025 Final Submission – Project Architecture

-This repository contains the final machine learning pipeline for the ARIEL 2025 competition.
+This repository contains the final machine learning pipeline for the **ARIEL 2025** competition.
-The workflow is implemented inside the notebook `ariel-2025-final-submission.ipynb`, organized into a set of well-defined architectural layers to ensure clarity, maintainability, and reproducibility.
+The workflow is implemented inside the notebook **`ariel-2025-final-submission.ipynb`**, organized into clearly defined architectural layers for clarity, maintainability, and reproducibility.

 ---

-# Architecture Overview
+## Architecture Overview

-This project is built as a complete end-to-end pipeline.
-It takes raw ARIEL observation data, performs feature extraction, trains machine learning models, generates predictions, applies physics-informed corrections, and builds a competition-ready submission file.
+This project implements a complete **end-to-end ML pipeline** for ARIEL telescope data.
+It ingests raw observations, extracts features, trains models, generates predictions, applies physics-informed corrections, and finally produces a competition-ready submission.

 ---